Cairn Homes Advances Share Buyback Plan - TipRanks.com

 Cairn Homes (GB:CRN) has released an update.

-Cairn Homes Plc has actively engaged in its share buyback program, purchasing 100,000 of its own ordinary shares on Euronext Dublin and the London Stock Exchange, which will subsequently be cancelled.
-This move is part of a buyback initiative first announced on 3 July 2024 and will reduce the total number of shares in issue to 631,403,671.
-The transactions were executed through the company’s broker, Goodbody Stockbrokers UC, and represent Cairn Homes’ ongoing efforts to manage its share capital effectively.
+Cairn Homes Plc has actively engaged in its share buyback program by purchasing 100,000 of its own shares, which will be subsequently cancelled, thereby reducing the total number of shares in issue to 630,816,174.
+The transactions were executed on Euronext Dublin and the London Stock Exchange at various prices, with Goodbody Stockbrokers UC acting as the broker.
+This move is a part of the company’s strategy announced earlier in July 2024.

 For further insights into GB:CRN stock, check out TipRanksâ€™ Stock Analysis page.